 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-- healthy – this recipe is high in fiber and protein and made without any refined sugars.
-A great meal to start your day with!
+Baked oatmeal is high in fiber and protein, low in fat and made without any refined sugars.
+A wholesome meal for the whole family to start the day with!

-- freezes well – baked oatmeal is a great freezer breakfast because it thaws out well and tastes just as good reheated as it does when its made fresh
+This recipe tastes really yummy reheated in the microwave or oven.
+Baked oatmeal makes a great freezer breakfast too because it thaws out well and tastes just as delicious reheated as it does when its made fresh.

 What you need to make apple pie baked oatmeal:

 apples – using sweet and tangy apples make the best apple pie baked oatmeal because they add the most flavor to it without getting too mushy.
 The best varieties are Johnathon, Pink Lady, Honey Crisp, Fuji and Gala.